 If you're taking out the meat from your home freezer to separate the portions before refreezing immediately (meat is still in frozen state and temperature), it is still ok to refreeze.

 If you're taking out the meat from the home freezer, thawed to prepare to cook (meat no longer in frozen state and exposed to "danger zone" temperature), it is no longer ok to refreeze (if exposed to danger zone temperature for 2 to 4 hours).

 Hope this helps!

-No. Frozen meat comes from freshly slaughtered animals, froze and shipped directly to our distribution center.
+No. Frozen meat comes from freshly slaughtered animals, flash frozen, and imported to our distribution center.

-A: No. The color of meat, whether it is frozen, chilled or thawed, is affected by the presence (or absence) of oxygen.
-As frozen meat is vacuum sealed, it is seen to be darker in color as oxygen is not present.
-The vacuumed packaging helps to prevent meat from becoming rancid, and prolonging its shelf-life when kept in proper, refrigerated conditions (we are using -18 degress of freezing temperature).
+The color of meat, whether it is frozen, chilled or thawed, is affected by the presence (or absence) of oxygen.
+It is seen to be darker in color as oxygen is not present.
 Once frozen meat is exposed to oxygen in the air, it will return to its actual color.

 There is little change in nutrient value during storage in freezer.

 Nutrients such as salts, peptides, amino acids, and water-soluble vitamins, may see small amount of loss as drip when the meat is being thawed.